kirkjerk/joking-at-a-distance/README.md

 -   maybe review the cards from the last round while waiting for judge to pick
 -   audience likes
 -   send game nunmber as link embdedded
+-   blank cards have a blank so judge says what it is???

 ###from JON: